kondalaraogangavarapu/dev-basics/README.md

 # dev-basics
+## Description
-## This repo is for some docs to explain how to set up and work woth dev environments.
+This repo is for some docs to explain how to set up and work woth dev environments.